mist64/cbmbus_doc/Commodore Peripheral Bus.md

 		* computer-based
 		* C65

+* interesting historical detail:
+	* they started with a complex industry standard
+	* didn't support all use features, but allowed users to do so
+	* newer variants tried to pull over some of the unused features as well
+		* Serial supports one-to-many
+		* Serial supports device-to-device
+	* they were only slowly removed
+		* Fast Serial breaks SRQ
+		* Fast Serial breaks device-to-device for different protocol versions
+		* TCBM amnd CBDOS break device-to-device and one-to-many

 # Part 1a: IEEE-488 (IEC)

 * HP-IB, standardized as IEEE-488, "IEC Bus" (name used in Europe)